AnarchoFatSats/drofficeleads2/README.md

 ---

 **🚀 Ready to deploy!
-Your rural physician leads dashboard is Amplify-ready and optimized for immediate outreach campaigns.**
+Your rural physician leads dashboard is Amplify-ready and optimized for immediate outreach campaigns.** # drofficeleads